LeaMyl/GaussBuster/README.md

 - If you want the README to include exact install pins, I can generate a `requirements.txt` from the notebook's pip installs.
 - If you have a preferred dataset (VoxCeleb vs LibriSpeech), tell me and I'll tailor the README and notebook docstrings to that choice.

+## License

+© 2025 Léa MIQUEU.
+All rights reserved.

+This project is provided for demonstration purposes only.
+Any use of this code requires prior written permission.

+For inquiries: lea.miqueu@gmail.com

 ## Contact
 Project Link: https://github.com/LeaMyl/GaussBuster